-This became the focus of my life for the next 6 months or so.
+This became the focus of my life for the next six months.
 Not the grocery buying per se, no. But more like, our realities had changed…Now, what was I supposed to do for the long term?
 Because yes, life was not the same anymore.

 You see, at the start of the lockdown, I’d get up around 5:00 am to order the groceries online…

 Why?
-I live in a small town, and our local grocery store server, could not take the increase in demand throughout the day for online shopping.
-Which as a result, meant a longer waiting time to log in, and a super slow connection trying to put your grocery order through.
+I live in a small town, and our local grocery store server could not take the increase in demand throughout the day for online shopping.
+As a result, it meant a longer waiting time to log in and a super slow connection trying to put your grocery order through.

-So, from figuring out where to get dried beans in good quantities to trying to create ‘storing areas’ in a 1,500 square feet condo…
+So, from figuring out where to get dried beans in reasonable quantities to trying to create ‘storing areas’ in a 1,500 square feet condo…

 Well, guess what?

-Life became amazingly interesting – and all revolving around food, and how to conserve food.
+Life became exciting – and all revolving around food and how to conserve food.
 And food list.
 And, and…

 Did I make it?
 Hell yeah.
 To bloody stubborn not to!

-Even bought an upright freezer (online no less) and stuck it in the laundry room.
-Not much space granted but made it.
+I even bought an upright freezer (online, no less) and stuck it in the laundry room.
+Not much space granted, but I made it.